abishek-murali/Tennis_prediction/results/tennis_report.md

 ![](./Images/Heatplot.png)

-We notice that very few points have a high correlation which can prove to be beneficial while building the models and looking at importance of features.
+We notice that very few points have a high correlation which can prove to be beneficial while building the models and looking at the importance of features.

 Aces could play a vital role in deciding the outcome of a game.
 Below is the distribution of Aces by Players 1 and 2 -

 ![](./Images/Aces_dist.png)

 Aces are also influenced by the court.
-We would expect more Aces in Wimbeldon as the ball is faster of a grass surface compared to the French open which has a playing surface of clay.
+We would expect more Aces in Wimbledon as the ball is faster on a grass surface compared to the French open which has a slower playing surface.
 This makes the ball hold-up when it hits the surface, making it harder to serve an Ace.
 Below is a distribution of Aces by grand slams

 ![](./Images/Aces.png)